tea2code/fantasy-rts/README.md

 - Mobile Support (Android and iOS).
 - Feelings plugin (every x + random seconds, update based on emotional attributes and handlers)
 - Fluids
+- Fog of War / Unknown tiles should be blacked out

 ## Documentation